The Columbus brew scene is hopping. Whether you’re a fan of coffee or beer, there’s a trail for you plus a whole lot of good brews to drink.

 Also in the Italian Village, Seventh Son Brewing is a great Columbus brewery where you can drink quality beer in an unconventional setting.
 The brewery is set in a converted garage with a big, open taproom and lots of outdoor seating.

 For me, sitting at the long bar was the perfect spot to chat with locals and enjoy an $8 flight of four excellent brews – Plowshare Saison, Humulus Nimbus Super Pale Ale, Le Mort Saison (my favorite) and Grave Blanket Dark Rye Ale.
+Price subject to change.

 Seventh Son Brewing is located at 1101 North 4th Street, Columbus, OH 43201, United States.

 I was so happy to walk into Wolf’s Ridge Brewing as a refuge from the sweltering summer heat.
 I was even happier when the hostess directed me to the back taproom where I found a beer lover’s oasis – 20 taps of beer, many unique to the taproom, along with a cool space to chill and drink.
 During my visit, the Downtown brewery was buzzing with jovial locals enjoying pints and conversation.

 For my $7 flight (price subject to change), I chose three beers exclusive to the taproom – N2 the Night Nitro (a creamy Oatmeal Milk Stout), Coffee Ancho Dire Wolf (a Russian Imperial Stout infused with One Line Coffee and ancho chiles) and Coffee Cherry Vanilla Dire Wolf (an Imperial Stout infused with One Line Coffee, black cherry and vanilla).
 Larger flights are also available.

 Try some snacks and small plates while you’re drinking beer in the taproom.
 Wolf’s Ridge Brewing also serves excellent food with their world-class ales.